Free website audit · a plan and a fair price built around your business · no lock-in

 Core Web Vitals under 1s: what gets LCP under 1s on a UK SMB site

-The /systems page commits to LCP under 1 second, INP under 200ms, CLS under 0.05, and Lighthouse Performance ≥ 95 — measured on 4G throttled mobile.
-The previous post on this thread, the 0.05-second test, explains why those numbers matter (every second past one is roughly 32% of mobile visitors gone).
+The /systems page commits to LCP under 1 second, INP under 200ms, CLS under 0.05, and Lighthouse Performance ≥ 95, measured on 4G throttled mobile.
+The previous post on this thread, the 0.05-second test, explains why those numbers matter (on Google’s own Think with Google data, as page load time goes from 1 second to 3 seconds, the probability of a mobile visitor leaving increases by roughly 32%).
 This piece is how the numbers get hit.

-The benchmark is a real Leeds clinic rebuild, late May 2026.
-The old Wix site clocked LCP at 4.8 seconds on a Moto G4 / 4G WebPageTest profile.
-The rebuild, hosted on Vercel London (lhr1), shipped at 0.71 seconds on the same profile.
+The benchmark is a representative worked example of the pattern we see in rebuilds: a typical service-business site on a page-builder platform clocking LCP at 4.8 seconds on a Moto G4 / 4G WebPageTest profile, rebuilt on Vercel London (lhr1) and shipping at 0.71 seconds on the same profile.
+The numbers are illustrative of the pattern, not a measurement of a specific named client.
 The techniques below are the diff.

 What 4G throttled mobile actually means